Matterhorn

 The Matterhorn is a mountain of the Alps, straddling the main watershed and border between Switzerland and Italy.
 (Note: Although straddling the Swiss-Italian border, most of the mountain lies within Swiss territory.)
 It is a large, near-symmetric pyramidal peak in the extended Monte Rosa area of the Pennine Alps, whose summit is 4478 m above sea level, making it one of the highest summits in the Alps and Europe.
-Sometimes referred to as the "Mountain of Mountains" (German: Berg der Berge), it has become an indelible emblem of the Alps and is claimed to be the most photographed mountain in the world.
+Sometimes referred to as the "Mountain of Mountains" (German: Berg der Berge), the Matterhorn has become an indelible emblem of Switzerland and of the Alps as a whole.
+It has also been described as the most beautiful mountain in the world and has been claimed to be the most photographed mountain in the world.

 The Matterhorn has four faces, each roughly oriented toward one of the four cardinal points.
 Three of these (north, east, and west) are on the Swiss side of the border and watershed, while the south face lies on the Italian side.
 These four steep faces, rising above the surrounding glaciers, are separated by the Hörnli, Furggen, Zmutt, and Leone (Lion) ridges.
 The mountain overlooks the Swiss town of Zermatt, in the canton of Valais, to the northeast, and the Italian town of Breuil-Cervinia in the Aosta Valley to the south.
 Just east of the Matterhorn is Theodul Pass, the main passage between the two valleys on its north and south sides, which has been a trade route since the Roman era.